- You can use various methods to check the network card speed in Windows 10.

 1. Check net adapter speed with network monitoring software

-Some network-monitoring software include monitoring tools that provide network card speed details.
-For instance, Paessler PRTG is a highly-rated network monitor that includes a Windows Network Card sensor.
+Some network-monitoring software includes monitoring tools that provide network card speed details.
+For instance, Paessler PRTG is a highly-rated network monitor with a Windows Network Card sensor.

-That sensor is handy for monitoring bandwith and provides extensive network card stats.
+That sensor is handy for monitoring bandwidth and provides extensive network card stats.

 Aside from its wide range of network sensors, PRTG has extremely flexible alerting features.
-It incorporates 13 alert mechanisms for unusual metrics detected.
+For example, it incorporates 13 alert mechanisms for unusual metrics detected.

-PRTG users can choose email, SMS, SNMP trap, push notifications, and slack messaging notifications, among others, to keep them notified.
+PRTG users can choose email, SMS, SNMP trap, push notifications, and slack messaging messages, among others, to keep them notified.

 Other useful Paessler PRTG features

 - Its users can utilize web-based or desktop PRTG apps